 - Meet the Basic Skills Requirement by Coursework and Exam

 The Basic Skills Requirement can be met through a combination of applicable courses and qualifying exams.
-This option is only available through a Commission-approved preparation program.
+Both Commission-approved programs and the Commission can determine basic skills proficiency through this combination option.
 The qualifying coursework must meet the requirements as describe above in item number 7.
-The mixing-and-matching of relevant component or components from all exam options permitted under current law is acceptable.
+The mixing-and-matching of relevant component or components from all exam options permitted under current law is acceptable with the exception of out-of-state basic skills exams.
+The Guidance Chart for Mixing BSR Options can be used when determining acceptable combinations.

-Online recommendations from a Commission-approved preparation program must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the mixing-and-matching option.
-From 41-BSR is available on the Credential Information Guide (CIG).
+Online recommendations from a Commission-approved program sponsor must include Form 41-BSR, entitled Verification of Basic Skills Requirement when choosing the mixing-and-matching option.
+Form 41-BSR is available on the Credential Information Guide (CIG).
 Form 41-BSR is not required if CBEST or CSET scores are being used to meet the requirement.

 Submitting Scores to the Commission